arnaud-neny/rePlayer/README.md

 With this piece of software, you can play a lot of oldschool music format from the old times, such as the <b>Amiga</b> (which was the original purpose of this player), Atari, C64, Nintendo, Sega...
 But why doing that when you already have other softwares like xmplay, foobar, vlc... ?
 Well, nowadays, you download your music package from websites like Amiga Music Preservation, The Mod Archive, Modland... and drop your files in the software.
-As a maniac collector, it started to get very annoyed to keep up to date with newer songs from an artist, check for songs duplicates, and also some missing playback functionnalities.
+As a maniac collector, it started to get very annoyed to keep up to date with newer songs from an artist, check for songs duplicates, and also some missing playback functionalities.
 So I started to write my own player, first to play default modules from the amiga using ImGui (for the interface), OpenMPT (to play amiga modules) and libcurl (to handle the downloads from the websites).
 I've improved it in my spare time, adding more playable formats, a way to handle my database(s), some features I've always wanted in other software...